arinco-crew-community/four-tips-securing-serverless/tip_2.md

 ## Conclusion

-In this blog post we looked at how you can configure a managed identity for your Azure Function App and grant access to an Azure SQL database.
+In this blog post we looked at how you can configure a managed identity for a Azure Function App and grant access to an Azure SQL database.
 Join me in the next blog post of this series where we look at how you can store application secrets in Azure Key Vault.